jhucsf/fall2021/assign/assign01.md

 Assignment type: **Pair**, you may work with one partner

+*Update 9/1*: The grading criteria for Milestone 2 have been updated so that the comprehensiveness and quality of your unit tests are part of the grade.

 # Overview

 In this assignment, you will implement a simple C library for fixed-point arithmetic.